cristicmf/dao/README.md

 ## DAO framework?

-Yes, this is a framework for DAOs.
-Decenralized Autonomous Organizations.

-One could argue that it isn't an actual DAO framework, because if there are administrator accounts then the organization is not really autonomous.
+Yes, this is a framework for DAOs (Decentralized Autonomous Organizations), although one could argue that it is not, because if there are administrator accounts then the organization is not really autonomous.
 This is correct, but it is *possible* to create autonomous systems, or those that are "somewhat autonomous" (through the use of voting and other mechanisms).

 It really works like Ethereum contracts.
 Ethereum contracts are often called smart-contracts even though they don't have to be smart, and they don't have to be [legal] contracts; the Ethereum protocol can't be used to check if that is indeed what they are.
 Similarly, the DAO framework lets you create DAOs, but they don't have to be distributed, autonomous, or organizations.
 You can create a fully managed single user system and deploy it on an offline block-chain node, nothing in this framework will prevent you from doing that, but if you want to create a DAO you can do that too.

+## Licence

+The entire framework is licensed under MIT.